Roob19/seir-project-one-ruben/README.md

 # seir-project-one-ruben
-### This project is for educational purposes only.
+### This project is for educational purposes only and is a work in progress.

 ## My first project: